-As an Operations/Special Events Manager, Lovepreet is responsible for managing the operational needs of the program and organizing events.
+As the Executive Director, Lovepreet is responsible for managing the operational needs of Valley Verde, organizing events, and fundraising.
 She has a degree in Health Science and she is passionate about helping others.
 While studying Health Science, she learned the importance of being culturally aware, and building resilience in the community to help the communities thrive.
 She has worked with various communities, and enjoys thinking of innovative ways to help communities thrive.
-Lovepreet has a garden at home, and enjoys being in nature.
-She enjoys learning about new vegetables and is constantly experimenting with recipes from different cultures.
-Lovepreet is excited about working with Valley Verde, and is looking forward to promoting food sustainability.
+Lovepreet enjoys being in her garden, and learning about new vegetables.

 Rita was born and raised in East Side San Jose and attended Evergreen Valley College before transferring to San Jose State University.
 Rita is a recent graduate of SJSU, where she received her Bachelor of Science in Environmental Studies with a minor in Sustainable Water Resource and focus in Agriculture.
 While attending SJSU, Rita participated in the UC Master Gardener Program, a public service and outreach program under the University of California Division of Agriculture and Natural Resources, she received her credentials as a Master Gardener by participating with the UC Cooperative Extension program.
 Rita grew up on her grandparent's farm.
 She believes that everybody should have access to healthy affordable fresh produce.
 As the new Home Garden Coordinator, Rita's goal is to help families develop a passion for sustainable urban gardening physically and mentally, and overall help families develop a personal healthy lifestyle.